Is Revision Rhinoplasty Dangerous?Facial Plastic Surgery

 Revision Rhinoplasty Recovery

 The recovery period of revision rhinoplasty lasts two to six weeks, depending on your health condition, the extent of the surgery, skin type, and how well you take care of your nose after the operation.
-While there is no definitive revision rhinoplasty recovery timeline, you can shorten the recovery period by following these postoperative instructions:
+While there is no definitive revision rhinoplasty recovery timeline, you can shorten the post-surgery recovery period by following these postoperative instructions:

 - Have a healthy diet and avoid having spicy and allergen foods;